 Day Two – Exploring Midtown and the Theatre District

 Fill up your culture tank and head to Midtown.
 Midtown offers all the big city thrills one expects from a trip to NYC.
-Wear the walking shoes and the Broadway shows that appeal to families don’t require dressy outfits.
+Wear walking shoes, and the Broadway shows that appeal to families and don’t require dressy outfits.

 Rockefeller Center and Plaza– First Stop